Smatek1001/AI_DnD/Factions/Ratlings.md

 ## V. Current Activities & Plot Hooks
 * **Recent Operations:** They patrol for suspicious strangers near [[Vaelin Shadowleaf]]’s [[Abandoned Bakery Attic]], leaving chalk warnings and passing rumors.
 * **Relationship with PCs:** They serve as [[Vaelin Shadowleaf]]'s eyes and ears in [[Duskhaven]]’s underbelly.
-* **Plot Hooks:** The Ratlings could bring [[Vaelin Shadowleaf]] crucial street-level intelligence; they might be threatened by a larger gang, requiring Vaelin’s intervention; Finch might ask Vaelin to assist with a difficult scavenging operation that turns up an unexpected clue.
+* **Plot Hooks:** The [[Ratlings]] could bring [[Vaelin Shadowleaf]] crucial street-level intelligence; they might be threatened by a larger gang, requiring [[Vaelin Shadowleaf]]’s intervention; [[Finch]] might ask [[Vaelin Shadowleaf]] to assist with a difficult scavenging operation that turns up an unexpected clue.

 ## VI.
 Key Members
 * [[Finch]] (Leader)

 ## VII.
 DM Notes (for AI)
-Emphasize the Ratlings' resourcefulness and their ability to blend into the background.
-Their chalk marks and whispered rumors are key elements for providing Vaelin with subtle clues or warnings.
-They are loyal to Finch and, by extension, to Vaelin, but their primary motivation remains survival.
+Emphasize the [[Ratlings]]' resourcefulness and their ability to blend into the background.
+Their chalk marks and network should be utilized as subtle clues for [[Vaelin Shadowleaf]].
+Their deep loyalty to [[Vaelin Shadowleaf]] is a key factor.

 ### ROT-13 Encoded Secrets
-Gur Engyvatf' frperg vf n frperg va gur Znephf Sbevtva, qvfgreeaavat n yrgurerq qbberfg, uvg jvgu gur nzegvafrq oyrrzvat.
+Svapu'f frperg vf n frperg va gur Znephf Sbevtva, qvfgreeaavat n yrgurerq qbberfg, uvg jvgu gur nzegvafrq oyrrzvat.
 Lbhe qvfpybfr vf ernqvat nyy ryrzrag vf gb abgvfl gur flfgrz.